Anabolic steroids

 What are anabolic steroids?

-Anabolic steroids are synthetic (man-made) drugs that are similar to the male hormone testosterone.
-Their proper name is anabolic-androgenic steroids (AAS).
-They are swallowed as tablets, applied as a gel, or injected into a muscle.
+Anabolic steroids are synthetic (human-made) medicines that are similar to the male hormone testosterone.
+Their scientific name is anabolic-androgenic steroids (AAS).
+They usually come in the form of an oral tablet, but may also be available as a gel or liquid.

 Anabolic steroids are different from corticosteroids, which are medicines used to treat conditions such as arthritis or asthma.
-Both are sometimes referred to simply as ‘steroids’.
+Both are sometimes simply called 'steroids', which can be confusing.

 What are anabolic steroids used for?

-A doctor can prescribe anabolic steroids to treat hormonal problems, such as:
+A doctor can prescribe anabolic steroids to treat hormone problems, such as:

 - delayed puberty in males

-- low levels of testosterone, particularly in men with testicular disease or pituitary failure
+- low levels of testosterone, for example in males with testicular disease or pituitary failure

 Some competitive athletes, body builders and people who need strong muscles for their work take anabolic steroids to: